Track 1 platform and get the weekly governance digest. No credit card required.

 This page describes what the document states, permits, or reserves.
 It does not constitute a legal determination about enforceability.
 Regulatory applicability may vary by jurisdiction.
 Methodology

-This is Best Buy's privacy policy, explaining what personal information the company collects when you shop online or in stores, how it uses that information, and who it shares it with.
-Best Buy states it collects your name, contact details, purchase history, device identifiers, browsing activity, and location data, and shares this with advertising and analytics partners in ways that may qualify as selling or sharing your personal information under California law.
-If you live in California or another state with privacy rights laws, you can opt out of the sale or sharing of your personal information by visiting Best Buy's privacy settings page or clicking the 'Do Not Sell or Share My Personal Information' link on their website.
+This document establishes Best Buy's practices for collecting, using, and sharing personal information obtained through online and in-store transactions.
+Best Buy collects name, contact details, purchase history, device identifiers, browsing activity, and location data, and discloses that it shares this information with advertising, analytics, and marketing partners in transactions that may qualify as sales or sharing under California privacy law.
+The policy provides mechanisms for consumers in California and other states with comprehensive privacy laws to submit opt-out requests through Best Buy's privacy settings page or the 'Do Not Sell or Share My Personal Information' link.

 This document is Best Buy's consumer-facing Privacy Policy Hub, governing the collection, use, sharing, and retention of personal information across Best Buy's websites, mobile applications, stores, and related services, with its legal basis rooted in consent, contractual necessity, and legitimate business interests as articulated throughout the policy.
 The policy states that Best Buy collects identifiers, purchase history, device and browsing data, location information, financial account details, and inferences drawn from consumer behavior, and the terms authorize sharing this information with advertising partners, analytics providers, data brokers operating as service providers, and affiliated entities.
 The policy discloses participation in targeted advertising ecosystems including interest-based advertising networks, and states that certain data sharing with third-party advertisers may constitute a 'sale' or 'sharing' of personal information under California law, which triggers opt-out rights under the California Consumer Privacy Act as amended by the California Privacy Rights Act.
 The policy engages CCPA/CPRA, applicable FTC Act consumer protection standards, and state-level privacy frameworks including those of Virginia, Colorado, Connecticut, and other states with comprehensive privacy laws; the practical scope of consumer rights under these frameworks depends on the user's state of residence and the specific data category involved.
 Material compliance considerations include the adequacy of consent mechanisms for targeted advertising, the sufficiency of the 'Do Not Sell or Share My Personal Information' opt-out pathway, and whether data retention and deletion practices align with stated policy commitments across all data categories.